How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Save time by avoiding these common mistakes that trigger delays:

-• Don’t use a virtual office address or P.O. box
+- Don’t use a virtual office address, coworking space, or P.O. box

-• Never include promotional content or sales offers in your business description
+- Never include promotional content, sales offers, or phone numbers in your business description

 I once had a client who kept requesting new verification postcards every few days when the first one didn’t arrive quickly.
 What she didn’t realize was that each new request canceled the previous one, essentially resetting the clock each time.
 Patience is sometimes the fastest approach!